 The popular LCP pocket pistol gets an upgrade

 Everyone who’s ever heard of a pocket pistol would recognize one.
+They’re even smaller than the popular micro-compact 9mm’s like the Sig P365, and are often chambered in .380 Auto.
 The Ruger LCP’s ultra-thin, compact build and its highly regarded reliability—plus advancements in ammunition that bring the .380 into the realm of realistic self-defense cartridges—all worked to make the pistol a fantastic success.
 Ruger wasn’t satisfied to stop there though.
 They have kept improving the platform, introducing the Ruger LCP II, and this year, the LCP MAX.

 Ruger LCP MAX Specs

 - Slide material: Alloy steel

 - Front sight: Tritium with white outline

 - Barrel length: 2.80″

 - MSRP: $449.00